- The expense recognition principle is a concept in accounting that says when a business should recognize its expenses.

 |Accrual||When incurred||When transaction occurs|

-Under cash accounting, income and expenses are recognized when cash actually changes hands, regardless of when the transaction actually happened.
+Under cash accounting, income and expenses are recognized when cash changes hands, regardless of when the transaction happened.
 With cash accounting, the company isn’t focused on trying to match revenue and expenses in the same period; it is instead trying to keep in its accounting thorough records of the cash flow of its accounts.

 Cash accounting is often preferred because it’s simpler and easier to use.
 In many cases, it lets companies get the tax benefits of deductible expenses earlier than it could under accrual accounting.
 This is because they book expenses when they’re paid rather than when revenue starts.
 But not all businesses are eligible to use cash accounting.